Team will practice three weeks before their first scrimmage August 17

 "I feel like we're ahead of the game from where I thought we would be," he said.

-Page 2 of 2 - The first game of the regular season will not take place until Friday, Aug.
+The first game of the regular season will not take place until Friday, Aug.
 24 when the Wildcats will take on Golden Valley at home but already Prosser is breaking down Golden Valley from last year's game.
 Prosser figures that midway through the second week of practice the team will be running scout teams.

 When practice begins Monday afternoon, Prosser expects 40-50 players to come out on the varsity squad and 100-120 come out for the program at all three levels.